RealityTommy/careeronestop_occupation_video_scraper/README.md

 1. **Start Scraping**:

-   - The container will start scraping data from each career URL listed in `career_videos.csv`.
+   - The container will start scraping data from each career URL listed in `career_urls.csv`.
    - A progress bar will indicate the current status of the scraping.

 2. **View the Output**: